MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/referencing-security-principals.md

 > [!NOTE]
 >
 > * Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
 The Azure AD equivalent of an AD service account is the Azure AD application.
-> * Azure Data Explorer only supports Security Group (SG) principals and not Distribution Group (DG) principals.
+> * Only supports Security Group (SG) principals and not Distribution Group (DG) principals are supported.
 An attempt to set up access for a DG on the cluster will result in an error.

 ### Referencing Azure AD principals and groups